kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-2.md

 of `valid_loss` for both models is within the same order of magnitude.
 The `resnet34` still has the edge over the `resnet18` when it comes to the `valid_loss`.

-Another interesting observation however is, that the median of the `error_rate` on the validation dataset is 0.
-That means, that there is no setup in which the *resnet34* was used, with an error rate other than 0.
+Another interesting observation however is that the median of the `error_rate` on the validation dataset is 0.
+That means that there is no setup in which the *resnet34* was used, with an error rate other than 0.
 That is very intriguing, since it is the deeper model of the two and suggests that the added depth, equivalent to the added layers in this instance is beneficial to the model's